microsoft/OHDSIonAzure/SUPPORT.md

 ## Third (3rd) Party Support

 Microsoft does not provide support for [Terraform](https://github.com/hashicorp/terraform), [OHDSI](https://github.com/OHDSI/), or [OHDSI Synthea](https://github.com/OHDSI/ETL-Synthea) code.
-We encourages you to visit their support channels.
+We encourage you to visit their support channels.